Windows 7 / Server 2008 End of Life

 - to take advantage of Microsoft’s unpublished, free and legal Windows 10 upgrade site which may only be available for a limited time, and

 - to take advantage of special pricing and financing programs we have put in place to help specifically to address this issue, and

 - to avoid increased costs and stress associated with arranging installation / compliance at the last minute to meet these deadlines.

 Windows 7 32-bit operating systems:

-While Microsoft offers a Windows 10 32-bit upgrade we have decided to not offer these upgrades because of the limits of the operating architecture and the likely age of these systems we find that there is no value in keeping these systems in service.
+While Microsoft does offer a Windows 10 32-bit upgrade we have decided to not include these upgrades because of the limits of the operating architecture and the likely age of these systems we find that there is no value in keeping these systems in service.
 If you have Windows 7 32-bit operating system computers in your practice you should consider replacement.

 Windows 7 64-bit operating systems:

-For non-contract clients we can perform these upgrades (time permitting) for $150 per system (plus tax and possibly RAM upgrade).
+For contract clients we can perform these upgrades for $150 per system (plus tax and any required hardware upgrades).